Importance of Storm Preparation

 Tips and Tricks!

 - Ensure there is adequate drainage as heavy rain will cause excess water and you don’t want the plants to drown

-- If your plants aren’t grown in a greenhouse, make sure they have a shelter around them so they don’t get destroyed by heavy winds
+- If your plants aren’t grown in a greenhouse, make sure they have a shelter around them.
+This ensures they will not get destroyed by heavy winds

 - If you have young or newly planted trees, it is a good idea to re-stake or create a support structure as their roots will not have firmly secured themselves in the soil